The-HackOps/AyurSutra/README.md

 ## Overview

 Many Ayurvedic centres still operate with manual, paper-based Panchakarma workflows.
-AyurSutra is a prototype web app that automates the therapy lifecycle with: role-based authentication for doctors and patients, session tracking, digital patient records, booking & appointment flows and visual analytics to help practitioners optimise care delivery.
+AyurSutra is a high-fidelity prototype web app designed for the SIH 2025 demo.
+It automates the therapy lifecycle with role-based authentication, simulated booking flows, and interactive wellness analytics.

 This repository contains a prototype built for speed and reliability at demo time using mocked data (no production DB included in this prototype).

+Note: This repository is optimized for Vercel Serverless deployments.
+It uses a Mock Data Engine to ensure 100% stability during live demos without the overhead of a production database.

 ---